 Activities on The Reserve

 Tillietudlem Game reserve and the surrounding midlands meander offer a myriad of activities for young and old.
 Alternatively, relax around the fireplace and absorb the peace and tranquility.
+To see some amazing gallery images, click here.

 The Upper Dargle area is renowned for being one of the best trout fishing areas in South Africa due to the pristine waters and high altitude.
 Tillietudlem offers exceptional and exclusive fly fishing for Rainbow and Brown trout in 4 dams and the Eland’s river.
 The waters are managed for trophy fishing and fish in excess of 4 kg have been caught.
 Rod fee R200 per rod per day, catch and release only, float tubes welcome.
 Guided fishing and fly-fishing clinics are available by prior arrangement.